 National Association for Women in Construction

-With more than 115 chapters and over 4,500 members nationwide, the National Association for Women in Construction (NAWIC) is a network for women in roofing, construction and other exterior contracting industries.
+With more than 115 chapters and over 4,500 members nationwide, the National Association for Women in Construction (NAWIC) is a network for women in construction, roofing and other exterior contracting industries.

-Established in 1953, they offer their members education, support and networking to help advance their careers, build their technical skills and become industry-leaders.
-They have a number of educational resources, leadership development programs and professional programs.
+Established in 1953, they offer its members education, support, and networking to help advance their careers, build their technical skills and become industry leaders.
+They have a number of educational resources, leadership development programs, and professional programs.

 Not only is this organization great for women in roofing, it is great to allow for new opportunities within any trade.
 Many female contractors trust NAWIC to help them connect and grow their careers.

 Women working in roofing isn’t just a movement taking place in the US.
 Canada has its own set of organizations to support female roofing contractors and construction workers.

 Founded in 1982, the Canadian Association for Women in Construction (CAWIC) was created to provide support, programs and other resources to women who are associated with a number of exterior contracting industries—including roofing.